Public appointment application process

 Remember to follow any instructions carefully and keep in mind the following:

-- read the information pack carefully, paying particular attention to the selection criteria, before completing the form
+- read the information pack carefully, paying particular attention to the selection criteria, before filling in the form

 - give at least one example for each of the criteria

-- make sure you answer all of the selection criteria, you can use the same example (provided it is relevant) for two or more criteria
+- make sure you answer all of the selection criteria, you can use the same example (if it is relevant) for two or more criteria

 - answer all of the selection criteria that apply to you using actual examples that show how you meet the criteria, describe what you personally did and the impact it had - think in terms of results and achievements